-If this contribution is a direct rollover from a qualified plan, 403(b), or 457 plan, I understand that by signing page 2 of this form, I am acknowledging that the direct rollover contribution is an irrevocable election and is no longer eligible for special tax treatment which may be accorded to distributions from a qualified plan, 403(b), or 457 plan.
+If this is a direct rollover of assets from a qualified plan, 403(b), or 457 plan, of which you are the beneficiary of a deceased participant, you affirm by signing page 2 of this form, that the assets are eligible for a direct rollover to an inherited IRA and that this an irrevocable election.
+The assets will no longer be eligible for special tax treatment which may be accorded to distributions from a qualified plan, 403(b), or 457 plan.

-You should contact your current plan administrator or custodian prior to completing this form to ensure that you have received and completed any in-house forms that they may require.
-Direct rollovers from a qualified plan to an IRA can only be in the form of cash.
+You should contact the current plan administrator or custodian prior to completing this form to ensure that you have received and completed any in-house forms that they may require.
+Direct rollovers from a qualified plan to an IRA can only be in the form of cash (Transfer-In-Kind is not an option).